mattoslmp/Annotation-genome-graphics/README.md

 # Annotation-genome-graphics
 R scripts for genome annotation graphs
-Script for plot results in Pie graphs of functional domain annotation.
+Script for plot results of Inteproscan domain annotation